shxclone/intern-notes/README.md

 * Use jasper report to output the report format
 * Attached to MOE iEASA and NSG but currently only working on iEASA
 * Code base makes use of JDK, Ant, GWT, Tomcat and Oracle

+## Day 10 (12/09/25)
+* Was told to do another CR first which is simpler in order to gain some understanding of the system before tackling other CRs
+* CR was about splitting a batch job - currently it is 1 batch job that handles multiple levels; my task is to split the batch job up into 4 batch jobs, by levels
+---
+# Log Period: Trimester 1 / Week 3 & 4

+## Day 11 (15/09/25)